Pedestrian injured after being hit by a car in the Beltline

 Police blocked off the scene in the westbound lanes.

-EMS says one patient was transported to hospital with what are believed to be non-life-threatening injuries.
+EMS says one patient, a woman, was transported to hospital with what are believed to be non-life-threatening injuries.

-A brown Honda four-door car with a damaged windshield remained at the scene.
+The driver of a brown, Honda four-door car with a damaged windshield remained at the scene and will not be charged.

 Police have not released any information about the incident.